hyperledger/identus-edge-agent-sdk-ts/docs/Agent.md

 - An agent, typically a cloud agent representing an issuer or verifier, creates a new DID for connection.
-- New DID and usually a human-readable label, used to represent the inviter, are used as inputs to create an out-of-band invitation message.
-The invitation message is encoded in appropriate format (QR code, deep link, etc.) and shared with the other party.
+- New DID and, usually, a human-readable label, used to represent the inviter, are used as inputs to create an out-of-band invitation message.
+The invitation message is encoded appropriately (QR code, deep-link, etc.) and shared with the other party.
-- Other agent, typically an edge agent representing a holder, receives the invitation and if accepted, creates a new DID for connection and sends a response back to the inviter.
+- Other agent, typically an edge agent representing a holder, receives the invitation and, if accepted, creates a new DID for connection and sends a response back to the inviter.
-- Now both agents have a pair of DIDs and can store new connection to be used in future interactions.
+- Both agents have a pair of DIDs and can store the new connection for future interactions.

 ### Example code

-Here is an example of how to establish a connection with another agent assuming that the invitation is received as a QR code and that agent has already been
+Here is an example of how to establish a connection with another agent assuming that the receipt of the invitation as a QR code and that agent has started:
-started:

 ```ts
 // ...
 QR code scaned and decoded